Courses

 Prior knowledge

-The course is aimed at students with a background in neuroscience (either at the BSc/MSc level or having successfully completed some of the basic neuroscience course offered at OIST).
-It assumes knowledge in cellular neurophysiology and neuroanatomy.
-Most
+Background in neuroscience (either at the BSc/MSc level or the OIST basic neuroscience course).
+Cellular neurophysiology and neuroanatomy.

 3 Term